benswinney/kube-homelab-multinode/README.md

 kubeadm init phase etcd local --config=/home/bens/kubeadmcfg.yaml
 ```

-Once the kubeadm commands have completed, check the Cluster health (it may take a few minutes for the Etcd Cluster to become stable)
+Once the kubeadm commands have completed, check the Cluster health (it may take a few minutes for the etcd Cluster to become stable)

 ```shell
 docker run --rm -it \